 Continuous Casting Mold" Met Trans B. Vol. 48, 2017.

 The Marcus A. Grossmann Young Author Award was established in 1960 in recognition of Dr. Grossmann's accomplishments and especially in recognition of his abiding interest in and encouragement of younger metallurgists and materials engineers whose paper has been selected as the best of those published in a

 specific volume of Metallurgical and Materials Transactions.
 The author must be under 40 years of age on January 1 of the year in which the paper was published.

 Materion Elmore, Ohio Plant, has been selected as a 2018 Historical Landmark, the citation reads, “Materion's Elmore plant began producing beryllium and beryllium copper alloys in 1953.
 These materials have contributed to significant innovations in the Aerospace and Defense, Information Technology, Automotive, and Telecommunications industries.”

 In 1969, the ASM Historical Landmarks Designation was established to identify permanently the many sites and events that have played a prominent part in the discovery, development, and growth of metals and metalworking.
 In 1987, the scope of this award broadened to include all engineered materials.

 ASM Student Paper Contest

 Eli Vandersluis, for his paper entitled: “Relationships Between Solidification Parameters in A319 Aluminum Alloy.”

+This year’s winning paper was published in the Journal of Materials Engineering and Performance (Vol. 27, issue 3, March 2018.
 The ASM International Student Paper Contest was established in 1985, as a mechanism for student participation in Society affairs.
 The award recognizes the best technical paper with a graduate or undergraduate student as first author that is published in an ASM sponsored publication during the year.